 Why tax administration matters

 A low cost of tax compliance and efficient procedures can make a significant difference for firms.
-In Hong Kong SAR, China, and Saudi Arabia, for example, the standard case study firm would have to make only three payments a year, the lowest number of payments globally.
-In Norway and the United Arab Emirates, it would have to make four payments, still among the lowest in the world.
-In Ireland, complying with profit tax, value added tax (VAT) and labor taxes and contributions takes only 82 hours a year, around 10 working days.
+In Hong Kong SAR, China, for example, the standard case study firm would have to make only three payments a year, the lowest number of payments globally.
+In Qatar and Saudi Arabia, it would have to make four payments, still among the lowest in the world.
+In Estonia, complying with profit tax, value added tax (VAT) and labor taxes and contributions takes only 50 hours a year, around 6 working days.

 Filing the tax return with the tax authority does not imply agreement on the final tax liability.
 Often, the ordeal of taxation starts after the tax return has been filed.
 Postfiling processes—such as claiming a VAT refund, undergoing a tax audit or appealing a tax assessment—can be the most challenging interaction that a business has with a tax authority.
 Businesses might have to invest more time and effort into the processes occurring after filing of tax returns than into the regular tax compliance procedures.

 Why VAT refund systems matter?

 The VAT refund is an integral component of any modern VAT system.
 In principle, VAT’s statutory incidence is on the final consumer, not on businesses.
 According to tax policy guidelines set out by the Organisation for Economic Co-operation and Development (OECD), a VAT system should be neutral and efficient.
 The absence of an efficient VAT refund system for businesses with an excess input VAT in a given tax period will undermine this goal.
 VAT could have a distortionary effect on market prices and competition and consequently constrain economic growth.16